7 Questions New Leaders Want Answered

-- how they will be supported to meet those challenges
+- How will they be supported to meet those challenges?

 Once you’ve reassured them that leadership can be learned overtime – just like they learned to become a technical expert - you can begin to intentionally develop an action plan to help them grow their leadership influence.
 And they in turn, will begin to develop the confidence to lead.

 Here's a few articles on leading with influence that you can share with them to help them grow their influence, and in turn, their confidence and impact.

 Lisa Holden Rovers, MSc, CPHR, PCC, is the Founder of Workplace Matters.
 Since 2005, Lisa has been coaching entrepreneurs and executives to grow as leaders and spark team cultures that thrive.
 She’s an award-winning human resources professional and a certified leadership and team coach who is passionate about helping people step into what is possible.

 Grow as a Leader and Thrive as a Team!